|

 Photo: Charlie Miller

-If you think about it, somebody ages and ages ago already did the measuring and calculating of how big that piece of fabric should be and how to cut out the corners – so it makes sense to just trace the old piece of fabric when cutting your new fabric!
+If you think about it, somebody ages and ages ago already did the measuring and calculating of how much fabric you’ll need, and how to cut out the corners – so it makes sense to just trace the old piece of fabric when cutting your new fabric!

 how to reupholster a dining room chair seat and back